Placing a back bet

 Placing a lay bet

 You can place a lay (against) bet by selecting the odds in the blue box.
-When placing a lay bet you are betting for an outcome not to happen - for example betting that Endless Time will not win the race.
-This bet will win if Endless Time finishes in any place but 1st place.
+When placing a lay bet you are betting for an outcome not to happen - for example betting that Real Madrid will not win the race.
+This bet will win if Real Madrid loses or match ends as a draw.

 Again, the current odds will automatically be selected but you can alter these to your liking.
 Under default settings, you enter a ‘back stake’ and you are presented with a return and a liability.

 Your ‘back stake’ is the amount you stand to win if you win the bet.
 The ‘liability’ is the amount you stand to lose if you lose the bet.

 Uncheck the ‘show backer’s stake’ box in your settings to instead enter the liability as your stake.